defi-wonderland/handbook/sites/aztec/docs/stack/overview.md

 Aztec's global state is a cryptographically authenticated set of data structures that encode the persistent status of the network, updated only when new L2 blocks are sequenced and verified.
 It is structured as a collection of cryptographic Merkle trees, each serving distinct roles in maintaining privacy, preventing double-spends, synchronizing with L1, and executing public contract logic.

-Unlike traditional blockchains that rely on a single key–value Merkle tree, Aztec supports both private and public state.
-The privacy constraints of zk execution apply to private state and require a dual‑tree design (append‑only note tree and indexed nullifier tree) with asymmetric update and access semantics.
-Public state is handled separately in an indexed key–value Public Data Tree with conventional membership and non‑membership checks.
+Unlike traditional blockchains that use a single key–value Merkle tree, Aztec maintains multiple authenticated data structures for state.
+For private state alone, there are at least two main trees: the note hash tree (an append-only Merkle tree for storing encrypted notes) and the nullifier tree (an indexed Merkle tree for spent note tracking).
+Public state is managed separately in an indexed key–value Public Data Tree, supporting standard membership and non-membership proofs.

 ## Dual-Tree Design for Private State

 The private state **must** be updated without revealing correlations between accesses.
-The standard Merkle key-value paradigm is unsuitable because updates, even if encrypted, would leak timing and structure.
+If we could link which nullifier relates to which note, privacy would be broken.
+The standard Merkle key-value paradigm is unsuitable because updates, even if encrypted, would leak timing and structure, making such linkage possible.

 To circumvent this, Aztec uses: